Jskipper0302/ChaosFighting/README.md

         Each character include 8 actions:
             Attack1, Attack2, Block, Ultimate, Jump, Right, Left, and Celebrate

         Each player has 1 point of ki when the game start.
-Celebrate, Attack1, and Attcak2 is the way to get ki
+Celebrate, Attack1, and Attcak2 is the way to recover ki

+        Hit by targer will also recover ki

         Ultimate will deduct 1 point of ki, and the Max of ki is 3 points

-        Block will reduce target 50% damage
+        Block will reduce target 50% of dadmage and ki recover

     Control
         Player 1: